edvardchen/generator-effective/README.md

 - [lint-staged](./generators/lint-staged/README.md) -- Configure project to run lint-staged at git hook `precommit`

 - [prettier](./generators/prettier/README.md) -- Configure project to format files by `prettier`

+- [eslint](./generators/eslint/README.md) -- Enable eslint and integrate with other tools like typescrip

 ## Getting To Know Yeoman